The National Archives Catalog

-Welcome to the New National Archives Catalog
+National Archives Catalog Enhancements

-About the new Catalog
+About the Catalog

-The new Catalog focuses on scalability and is a new platform prepared for the future.
+The Catalog focuses on scalability and is a modernized platform prepared for the future.
 In the next few years we will grow to 500 million digitized pages.
 New back-end enhancements will ensure an improved search experience.
 Our new Catalog makes it easier and more intuitive for you to find what you are looking for, and potentially discover related content of interest.

 This redesigned Catalog is the result of a two-year agile development process, focusing on user research and testing.
 Many thanks to all of our volunteers who answered the call to provide input, feedback, and testing.